Fly Lines Explained

 There are a range of these for different situations. eg;

-The Depth Finder: An integrated shooting head/running line with 3 fast sinking tips.
+The Streamer Max: An integrated shooting head/running line with fast sinking tip.
 These have similar applications to the Shooting Head lines where depth and distance is required.
 Use them when fly fishing for Salmon or for Sea run trout at the river mouths, fly fishing large heavy water rivers like the Tongariro river.